The Scalable Company is a community for entrepreneurs, founders, and CEOs who have no idea what they’re doing, and are willing to admit it.

 Why Accidental Entrepreneurs Fail

-As our project made the transition into “real business,” everything changed.
+As our “little project” transitioned into a “real business,” everything changed.

 The Midas Touch disappeared.